acoullandreau/apple_music_analyser/apple_music_analyser/readme.md

 Code documentation
 ------------------

-This package is composed of a total of 7 modules
+This package is composed of a total of 7 modules:

 - VisualizationDataframe
 - Parser
 - Process